Emraan Hashmi: 2003–2007: Breakthrough with erotic-thrillers

 In 2005, Hashmi appeared in four films.
-His first release of the year Zeher, a mystery thriller directed by debutant Mohit Suri and produced by Mahesh Bhatt, was an adaptation of the 2003 American film Out Of Time.
+His first release of the year Zeher, a mystery thriller directed by Suri in his debut and produced by Mahesh Bhatt, was an adaptation of the 2003 American film Out Of Time.
 The film was a moderate success at the box office.
 The songs 'Agar Tum Mil Jao' & 'Jaane Jaa Jaane Jaa' were chartbusters while other songs were also extremely popular with the song 'Woh Lahme' being a big rage among the youth.
 His second release of that year was the romantic-thriller Aashiq Banaya Aapne directed by Aditya Datt.
 Inspired by the 2001 American film Tangled, it co-starred Sonu Sood and debutant Tanushree Dutta, and followed a love triangle between their characters.
-The film received positive reviews, and was a sleeper hit.
+The film, his first not to be produced by his uncles, received positive reviews, and was a sleeper hit.
 His third film was the crime-thriller Chocolate, directed by Vivek Agnihotri in his directorial debut.
 Hashmi played a supporting role in an ensemble cast of Anil Kapoor, Suniel Shetty, Irrfan Khan, Arshad Warsi, Tanushree Dutta, and Sushma Reddy.
 The film was inspired by the 1995 American film The Usual Suspects.
-His final film of the year was a supporting role in Mohit Suri's action thriller Kalyug, alongside Kunal Khemu, Smilie Suri, Amrita Singh, Ashutosh Rana, and Deepal Shaw.
+His final film of the year was a supporting role in Suri's action thriller Kalyug, once again produced by his uncles under Vishesh Films, alongside Kunal Khemu, Smilie Suri, Amrita Singh, Ashutosh Rana, and Deepal Shaw.
 Based on the sex industry, the film depicted the devastating effect that non-consensual pornographic films have on the subjects.
 Hashmi featured as Ali Bhai, a man who runs a sex shop.
 His performance, and the film, garnered positive reviews from critics, with Taran Adarsh writing: "Hashmi makes a brief, but solid, appearance and the actor is, like always, highly competent."
 Kalyug emerged as a moderate commercial success in India.